hagenderouen/mini-chain/README.md

 1. Run hadcoin_node_[port].py in separate consoles.
 2. Using Postman, send requests to http://127.0.0.1:[port]/
 3. Send POST connect_node requests to all nodes.
 Paste nodes.json in request body.
 Remove receiving node from the post request body.
-For example, if sending POST /connect_node to http://127.0.0.1:5001/ remove http://127.0.0.1:5001/ from the POST request body.
+For example, if sending POST connect_node to http://127.0.0.1:5001/ remove http://127.0.0.1:5001/ from the request body.
 5. Send GET mine-block to any node.
 6. Send POST replace_chain on other nodes.
-7. Send POST add_transaction to any node using.
+7. Send POST add_transaction to any node.
 Paste transaction.json in request body.
-Replace sender and receiver strings with any name, and amount with integer.
+Replace sender and receiver strings with any name, and amount with any integer.
 8. Send GET mine_block to mine the transaction to the blockchain.
-9. Send POST replace_chain on other nodes.
+9. Send POST replace_chain on other nodes to update the blockchain.

 ### GET methods
 * get_chain - gets the full blockchain.